Tubular Heat Exchangers for Biodiesel Production

 Tubular Heat Exchanger Design

-For this project we supplied our multitube type heat exchanger I-TFM-I. We describe some relevant features of the supplied equipment:
+For this project we supplied our multitube type heat exchanger I-TFM-I. We describe some relevant features of the supplied process equipment:

 Horizontal or vertical disposition